opencontainers/runtime-spec/config.md

     * **`class`** (string, REQUIRED) specifies the I/O scheduling class.
 Possible values are `IOPRIO_CLASS_RT`, `IOPRIO_CLASS_BE`, and `IOPRIO_CLASS_IDLE`.
     * **`priority`** (int, REQUIRED) specifies the priority level within the class.
 The value should be an integer ranging from 0 (highest) to 7 (lowest).
+* **`execCPUAffinity`** (object, OPTIONAL) specifies CPU affinity used to execute the process.
+    This setting is not applicable to the container's init process.
+    The following properties are available:
+    * **`initial`** (string, OPTIONAL) is a list of CPUs a runtime parent process to be run on initially, before the transition to container's cgroup.
+This is a a comma-separated list, with dashes to represent ranges.
+For example, `0-3,7` represents CPUs 0,1,2,3, and 7.
+    * **`final`** (string, OPTIONAL) is a list of CPUs the process will be run on after the transition to container's cgroup.
+The format is the same as for `initial`.
+If omitted or empty, the container's default CPU affinity, as defined by [cpu.cpus property](./config.md#configLinuxCPUs)), is used.

 ### <a name="configUser" />User